MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Debuggers.md

 You can also add actions that set conditions for the breakpoint.
 In the following command, the command breakpoint is executed only if the execution policy is set to RemoteSigned, the most restrictive policy that still permits you to run scripts.
-(The backtick (`` ` ``) is the continuation character.)

 ```powershell
 PS C:\ps-test> Set-PSBreakpoint -script test.ps1 -command psversion `
 -action { if ((Get-ExecutionPolicy) -eq "RemoteSigned") { break }}
 ```

-The Break keyword in the action directs the debugger to execute the breakpoint.
-You can also use the Continue keyword to direct the debugger to execute without breaking.
-Because the default keyword is Continue, you must specify Break to stop execution.
+The `break` keyword in the action directs the debugger to execute the breakpoint.
+You can also use the `continue` keyword to direct the debugger to execute without breaking.
+Because the default keyword is `continue`, you must specify `break` to stop execution.

 Now, run the script.